Raninagar II: Geography

 Raninagar II CD block is bounded by Rajshahi city, Paba Upazila, Motihar Thana and Charghat Upazila in Rajshahi District of Bangladesh, across the Padma, in the north, Jalangi CD block in the east, Raninagar I and Domkal CD blocks in the south and Bhagawangola II CD block in the west.

 Murshidabad district has a 125.35 km long international border with Bangladesh of which 42.35 km is on land and the remaining is riverine.
 There are 9 blocks – Samserganj, Suti I, Suti II, Raghunathganj II, Lalgola, Bhagawangola I, Bhagawangola II, Raninagar II and Jalangi - along the Bangladesh-India border.

 The Bagri or the eastern part of the district is a low lying alluvial plain with the shape of an isosceles triangle.
 The Ganges/Padma and the Bhagirathi form the two equal sides; the Jalangi forms the entire base; other offshoots of the Ganges meander within the area.
-It is liable to be flooded by the spill of the Bhagirathi and other rivers.
+It is vulnerable to flooding by the Bhagirathi and other rivers.
 The main rivers of this region are Bhairab, Jalangi, Chhoto Bhairab, Sialmari and Gobra Nala.
 All these rivers are distributaries of the main branch of the Ganges.
 The rivers are in their decaying stages.

 A major problem is river bank erosion.
 As of 2013, an estimated 2.4 million people reside along the banks of the Ganges alone in Murshidabad district.
 Between 1931 and 1977, 26,769 hectares have been eroded and many villages have been fully submerged.
 1980-1990 was a decade of erosion for this district and during the decade Giria, Sekhalipur, Khejustala, Mithipur, Fajilpur, Rajapur, Akheriganj, Parashpur villages were badly affected.
 Many families living along the Ganges continue to be affected.
 As for example, in 2007 severe erosion occurred in Lalgola, Bhagawangola II, Farakka, Raninagar II blocks.
 During 2008 Bamnabad of Raninagar II block was affected by erosion and 168 families were shifted.